 In some cases, the issue may stem from the opener’s drive mechanism-whether it’s a chain, belt, or screw drive.
 If the opener starts making unusual noises, it’s essential to have it inspected before the issue worsens and leads to a complete motor failure.

-4. The Opener Works Intermittently
+Garage Door Opener Works Intermittently

 Does your garage door opener work only when it feels like it?
 Intermittent operation is another sign that your opener may be starting to fail.
 If the door sometimes opens or closes, but other times it doesn’t, there could be a problem with the electrical system or internal components.
 This could also be a sign of faulty wiring, poor connections, or issues with the opener’s receiver.